caratsandcake/eng-exercise/README.md

 ## Prompt

 You will be building a lightweight invoicing application.
 This application should allow a user to:
+1. View a list of all existing invoices.
+2. Create a new invoice.
+3. Edit or delete any invoice.
-1. Pay an outstanding invoice through a form using Stripe checkout.
+4. Pay an outstanding invoice through a form using Stripe checkout.
-*AND*
-2. Check the status of a paid invoice.
+5. Check the status of a single invoice.

 In our scenario the user will always be buying the same quantity, price, and type of item so feel free to use a constant for these values.